shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 1. Set up call extensions so that asterisk knows how and where to route incoming and outgoing calls
 1. Authenticate and interface with Twilio as a BYOC trunk

-While we don't really need to use Twilio or a VOIP service provider to act as a proxy for our PBX server, using one adds a level of security and reliability to our setup as we don't need to whitelist dynamic IP addresses for communicating with a mobile softphone and Twilio's global presence and edge locations enable
+While we don't need to use Twilio or a VOIP service provider to act as a proxy for our PBX server, using one adds a level of security and reliability to our setup as we don't need to whitelist dynamic IP addresses for communicating with a mobile softphone and Twilio's global presence and edge locations enable